 Vets don’t treat heart murmurs in dogs directly, as they’re not a condition on their own.
 But vets will address the underlying causes.

 Treatment can vary greatly depending on the cause and severity of the condition.
 Physiologic heart murmurs in puppies often don’t require treatment, but puppies still need monitoring to make sure another condition doesn’t develop.

 Simple dietary changes may treat mild heart murmurs.

 Conditions that cause heart murmurs must be addressed by a veterinarian.
 In the case of heart defects, dogs may need surgery to correct the condition.
 Tumors may require chemotherapy.
 Vets may treat other issues with medication.

-Your veterinarian will develop a proper treatment plan after forming a diagnosis if your dog suffers from a heart murmur.
-It is important to get regular check-ups, as vets often catch heart murmurs through routine vet visits.
+Your vet will develop a proper treatment plan after forming a diagnosis.
+It’s important to get regular check-ups, as vets often catch heart murmurs through routine vet visits.